openframeworks/ofSite/_documentation/gl/ofTexture.markdown

 Load byte pixel data.

-glFormat can be different to the internal format of the texture on each load, ie. we can upload GL_BGRA pixels into a GL_RGBA texture, but the number of channels need to match according to the OpenGL standard.
+glFormat can be different to the internal format of the texture on each load, i.e. we can upload GL_BGRA pixels into a GL_RGBA texture but the number of channels need to match according to the OpenGL standard.

+Parameters:
+data Pointer to byte pixel data.
+Must not be nullptr. w Pixel data width. h Pixel data height. glFormat GL pixel type: GL_RGBA, GL_LUMINANCE, etc.